And it will be a big mess if these cuts are approved.

 Excerpt: A bill that would bring sweeping changes to state election laws is rapidly moving through the Legislature.

-[1] the Government Accountability Board would be required to automatically register people to vote when they sign up for driver's licenses.
+If it becomes law, [1] the Government Accountability Board would be required to automatically register people to vote when they sign up for driver's licenses.
 The bill also aims to [2] encourage absentee voting and [3]voting at satellite locations, and to [4] make it easier for members of the military who are overseas to vote.

 The legislation was the subject of a joint public hearing Wednesday, and Senate and Assembly committees on Thursday voted in favor of it.
 The Legislature's budget committee could take it up as soon as next week.

-Lead sponsors Rep. Jeff Smith, D-Eau Claire, and Sen. Spencer Coggs D-Milwaukee, along with Democratic leaders and other supporters, say the bill would encourage higher voter turnouts and help prevent voters from being intimidated at the polls
+Lead sponsors Rep. Jeff Smith, D-Eau Claire, and Sen. Spencer Coggs D-Milwaukee, along with Democratic leaders and other supporters, say the bill would encourage higher voter turnouts and help prevent voters from being intimidated at the polls.

 Kenosha's Big Read is a Big Success